Last updated on April 16th, 2018 at 02:43 pm

 The Northern Deserts of Chile & Argentina:

 In the north, Chile’s Atacama Desert can easily be combined with the northwest of Argentina.
-Chile’s Atacama Desert has the claim-to-fame of being the world’s driest desert, and is also known for being one of the best places for stargazing, due to its altitude, near non-existent cloud cover, dry air and lack of pollution.
+Chile’s the Atacama Desert has the claim-to-fame of being the world’s driest desert and is also known for being one of the best places for stargazing, due to its altitude, near non-existent cloud cover, dry air and lack of pollution.
 In the Atacama region, you can explore the Valley of the Moon, several lagoons filled with Chilean flamingoes, the Tatio Geysers, and much more.
 In the northwest of Argentina, you’ll find Argentina’s most indigenous region, rich in colonial and pre-Colombian history.
-Visit Pumamarca and the Cerro de los Siete Colores, or Hill of Seven Colors.
+Visit Pumamarca and the Cerro de Los Siete Colores, or Hill of Seven Colors.
 You can take the Train to the Clouds, a historic and very scenic route, to the colonial city of Salta.

 View all our Argentina and Chile tours.